48 Takeoff & Landing Performance

 where 0.7 V_{\textnormal{\tiny LO}} means that this previous quantity is evaluated at 70% of the liftoff airspeed, V_{\textnormal{\tiny LO}}.
 The lift on the aircraft at 0.7 V_{\textnormal{\tiny LO}} will be

-\begin{eqnarray*} L & = & \frac{1}{2} \varrho_{\infty} \left( 0.7 V_{\textnormal{\tiny LO}} \right)^2 S \, C_L \\ & = & 0.5 \times 0.002378 \times \left( 0.7 \times 168.5 \right)^2 \times 160.0 \times 0.4 = 1,058.7~\mbox{lb} \end{eqnarray*}
+\[ L = 0.5 \times 0.002378 \times \left( 0.7 \times 168.5 \right)^2 \times 160.0 \times 0.4 = 1{,}058.7~\text{lb} \]

 The corresponding drag coefficient at C_L = 0.4 during the takeoff roll will be

-\[ C_D = 0.03 + 0.055 \, C_L^2 = 0.03 + 0.055 \times 0.4^2 = 0.0388 \]
+\[ C_D = 0.03 + 0.055 \, C_L^ {\,2} = 0.03 + 0.055 \times 0.4^2 = 0.0388 \]

 and so the drag on the aircraft at 0.7 V_{\textnormal{\tiny LO}} will be

-\begin{eqnarray*} D & = & \frac{1}{2} \varrho_{\infty} \left( 0.7 V_{\textnormal{\tiny LO}} \right)^2 S \, C_D \\ & = & 0.5 \times 0.002378 \times \left( 0.7 \times 168.5 \right)^2 \times 160.0 \times 0.0388 = 102.7~\mbox{lb} \end{eqnarray*}
+\[ D = 0.5 \times 0.002378 \times \left( 0.7 \times 168.5 \right)^2 \times 160.0 \times 0.0388 = 102.7~\text{lb} \]

 The runway is dry, so \mu_r = 0.02.
 Therefore, the average resistive force is

-\[ R_{\rm av} = D + \mu_r (W - L)]_{0.7 V_{\textnormal{\tiny LO}}} = 102.7 + 0.02 \left( 6,600 - 1,058.7 \right) = 213.5~\mbox{lb} \]
+\[ R_{\rm av} = \bigg( D + \mu_r (W - L) \bigg)_{0.7 V_{\textnormal{\tiny LO}}} = 102.7 + 0.02 \left( 6{,}600 - 1{,}058.7 \right) = 213.5~\text{lb} \]

-\[ s_{\textnormal{\tiny LO}} = \frac{1.44 \, W^2}{g \, \varrho_{\infty} \, S \, C_{L_{\rm max}} ( T - \bigg( D + \mu_r (W - L) \bigg)_{\rm av} )} = \frac{1.44 \, W^2}{g \, \varrho_{\infty} \, S \, C_{L_{\rm max}} ( T - R_{\rm av} )} \]
+\[ s_{\textnormal{\tiny LO}} = \frac{1.44 \, W^2}{g \, \varrho_{\infty} \, S \, C_{L_{\rm max}} ( T - R_{\rm av} )} \]

-\[ s_{\textnormal{\tiny LO}} = \frac{1.44 \times 6,600^2}{32.17 \times 0.002378 \times 160.0 \times 1.6 \times \left( 1,200 - 213.5 \right)} = 3,247~\mbox{ft} \]
+\[ s_{\textnormal{\tiny LO}} = \frac{1.44 \times 6,600^2}{32.17 \times 0.002378 \times 160.0 \times 1.6 \times \left( 1,200 - 213.5 \right)} = 3,247~\text{ft} \]

 Landing Performance

 As they say, what goes up must come down, so eventually, the airplane needs to come in for a landing.
 Setting up the approach toward the runway requires the pilot to reduce power and decrease airspeed to produce a controlled rate of descent.
 The flaps and slats (if any) will be deployed, and the landing gear (if retractable) will be extended, as shown in the photograph below.
 The rate of descent is controlled by engine power adjustments and the pitch attitude using the elevators.
-The approach is continued until the aircraft is close to the ground, where the pilot flares by pulling back on the controls (up elevator) and bringing the aircraft in a slightly nose-high attitude before the wheels contact the runway at the lowest possible rate of descent.
+The approach is continued until the aircraft is close to the ground, where the pilot flares by pulling back on the controls (up elevator) and bringing the airplane in a slightly nose-high attitude before the wheels contact the runway at the lowest possible rate of descent.

 An airliner configured for landing with flaps and slats deployed and the gear down.